 She serves as a board member and volunteer for Image of Hope, superintendent and fundraising chair for DeKalb County 4-H Council, Big Sister in Big Brothers Big Sisters, and Social Chair for Young Professionals of DeKalb County.
 “I have admired the positive changes our downtown has experienced within the last 10 years.
 I am excited to integrate my education, experience, and passions to make an impact and represent Credent’s dedication to our community along the way,” said Clifford.

-Mark is married to Emily Burnworth and they have one son named Colin.
+Mark is married to Emily Burnworth, and they have one son named Colin.
 Mark Joined the AMS board in 2023.
 He is the president of the Young Professionals of DeKalb County.
-In his free time he coaches his sons basketball team, and is a wedding and corporate event DJ.
+In his free time, he coaches his son's basketball team and is a wedding and corporate event DJ.

 "I love DeKalb County.
 When the opportunity came up for me to join UWDC, I took it right away.
 I believe that we are all called to serve our community.
 This is a great way for me to serve the people of DeKalb and try to make it a better place for everyone to live, work and play.
 Thank you for letting me invest in this great County."